sizovs/sizovs.github.io/_posts/2022-07-08-welcome-to-our-tech-interview.md

 You may also consider personalizing the process and ask people what they prefer: a homework assignment, pair programming, or something else.
 Such personalization gives people with different needs and life circumstances equal opportunity to show their best.

-But, most importantly, you should constantly ask candidates what they like and dislike about your process, and integrate that feedback back into your process, during your regular hiring retrospectives.
-It's not that hard to win the "war for the best talent" if you listen to what the talent says.
+But, most importantly, you should constantly ask candidates what they like and dislike about your process, and integrate that feedback back into your process.
+Winning the "war for the best talent" is not that difficult.
+Just listen carefully to what the talents say.

 Thank you.